Dhars-han/Ai-Chatbot/README.md

 ```
 ══════════════════════════════════════════════════
-   🤖  Astra — AI Chatbot powered by Groq
+   🤖  Gopal — AI Chatbot powered by Groq
    Type 'exit' or 'quit' to end the session.
 ══════════════════════════════════════════════════

 You: Hello!
 Who are you?

 Astra: Hi there!
-I'm Astra, your friendly AI assistant powered by Groq
+I'm Gopal, your friendly AI assistant powered by Groq
        and Llama 3.3 70B.
 I'm here to help you with anything you need!

 You: What can you do?